 More common than not, there are no processes in place for artwork creation, but by implementing just a few “rules” you can avoid a lot of headaches.

-4) Unicode fonts: Font issues in your PDF artwork is likely because a Unicode font was not used (see my previous post on “What is Unicode, and why you should care?”).
+Font issues in your PDF artwork is likely because a Unicode font was not used.
 It is imperative to ensure that you use a Unicode font for the language you are typesetting.

 As we are all aware, not all software is created equally.
 This can pose a lot of issues when creating artwork.
 Being aware of why these issues are happening can help you find the error and fix it as soon as possible.

-8) Software version: The version of the software used by graphic designer is also important, if it is outdated it could have some incompatibility issues and ultimately generate errors.
+The version of the software used by graphic designers is also important, if it is outdated it could have some incompatibility issues and ultimately generate errors.

 As you can see, the way in which the graphic designer / typesetter works as well as the tools and processes they use will influence the quality and content of the PDF Artwork.